Overview of Merrill Edge and Robinhood

 Recommendations

-Mutual Funds: Merrill Edge is it.
+Mutual Funds: Merrill Edge is the choice here.
 The website has a fund screener.

-Long-Term Investors & Retirement Savers: We do like Robinhood’s 1% free IRA match that no competitor offers.
+Long-Term Investors & Retirement Savers: Robinhood’s 1% free IRA match is unique.

-Stock and ETF Trading: MarketPro definitely.
-Merrill Edge’s research tools are also much better
+Stock and ETF Trading: Merrill Edge’s MarketPro is the pick, and its research tools are much better than Robinhood’s.

 Robinhood vs Merrill Edge Summary